5 Diet Changes You Can Make Right Now For The Sake Of The Environment

 3. Don’t East Fish Species That Are Under Pressure.

-The MSC has a free ‘good fish guide’ which is kept up to date and can be downloaded to your mobile or viewed here – it shows which species should be avoided.
+The MCS has a free ‘good fish guide’ which is kept up to date and can be downloaded to your mobile or viewed here – it shows which species should be avoided.

 There’s also disagreement on whether intensive fish farming – which in the case of salmon, tends to happen in huge nets in the ocean – is a good thing.
 Charities like Sustain are concerned that chemicals, antibiotics, and things like sea lice can spread into the natural environment.